Amtrak Floridain

 A new Viewliner roomette controls and folded up sink

-Look at the new Viewliner roomette lighting controls and folded-up sink.
-The room outlet is to the left of the sink.
+Take a look at the new Viewliner roomette lighting controls and the folded-up sink.
+The outlet for the room is located to the left of the sink.

 Kev’s Sleeping Car Tips

 Pack light!
-The Viewliner cars have handy storage above the door for larger suitcases so that you can keep essentials within reach.
+The Viewliner cars feature handy storage above the door for larger suitcases, allowing you to keep essentials within easy reach.
 An extension cord is necessary, especially in older sleeper cars with limited outlets.

 And don’t forget your snacks, drinks, and entertainment—those little comforts go a long way on an overnight journey.